Spectroscopy

 Atom-scale view of electron energy loss in TEM.

-As the incident electron interacts inelastically with the sample, it changes both its energy and momentum.
-This scattered incident electron is detected in the spectrometer and gives rise to the electron energy loss signal.
+As the incident electron interacts inelastically with the sample, its energy and momentum change.
+This scattered incident electron is detected in the spectrometer, giving rise to the electron energy loss signal.
 The sample electron (or collective excitation) carries away this additional energy and momentum.

 Inelastic scattering